exasol/bucketfs-python/doc/design/bucketpath.rst

             """
             Removes this directory.

-            Note: In order to stay close to the pathlib based `rmdir` the default won't delete non empty direcotries.
+            Note: In order to stay close to pathlib, by default `rmdir` with `recursive` set to `False` default won't delete non empty directories.

             Args:
-                recursive: if true the entrie directory and it's entire contents (files and subdirs) will be deleted.
+                recursive: if true the directory itself and its entire contents (files and subdirs) will be deleted.
 If false and the directory is not empty an error will be thrown.

             Raises: